Accredited by the Engineering Accreditation Commission (EAC) of ABET, www.abet.org.

-The educational objectives of the Industrial and Entrepreneurial Engineering program are:
+The Industrial and Entrepreneurial Engineering Student Learning Outcomes are:

 - To be admitted to this Engineering curriculum, a student must complete all pre-engineering requirements with grades of “C” or better.
 These requirements may be found in the beginning of the Engineering and Applied Sciences’ section.
 The pre-engineering course requirements for this curriculum are indicated below.